Efficiency, reduction of errors, downtime, and costs.

 SCADA systems can even track all activity on a wind farm within a 10-minute window, which gives the human operator near real-time activity tracking.
 If anything looks amiss in the system, action can be taken almost immediately to protect the equipment and safety of the surrounding community.
 In addition, the SCADA system can track energy output and any functionality errors that can be used as evidence for warranty claims on equipment.

 SCADA systems, together with developments in IT technologies, are becoming an integral part of plant systems.
-They use Industrial Internet of Things technology such as sophisticated and simple sensors to collect a wealth of data from key components and processes throughout an organization, regardless of geographical location.
+They collect a wealth of data from key components and processes throughout an organization, regardless of geographical location.
 Technology then allows the transfer and conversion of that data into usable information.
 Human-machine interface systems display and deliver the data to skilled technicians who can make data-driven decisions quickly and efficiently.

 SCADA systems can work together with RCM and maintenance strategies that focus on predictive maintenance.
 They provide the data and technology to allow a great deal of automation and data collection, which means that problems and failures can be spotted at a point before they cause major equipment damage, shut down an entire production line, cause a serious accident, or result in an environmental catastrophe.